Syncona Ltd

 Encourage transition to low carbon through stewardship activity

-This fund has a strategy that aims ensure its holdings will gradually reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
-The ultimate aim is to achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
+Aims to ensure holdings will reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
+The core aim is to help achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
 Strategies and opinions vary.
-Read fund information.
 Ethical Values Led Exclusions

 Ethical policies